infojunkie/blog/_posts/2025-06-06-drupal-config-ignore-webform.md

 ```bash
 drush cr; drush updb -y; drush cim -y; drush deploy:hook -y; drush cr;
 ```
 This little sequence allows us to reliably update Drupal core, the site configuration and our own custom modules without running into dependency loops.
-[Drupal's Configuration API](https://www.drupal.org/docs/drupal-apis/configuration-api) is a very well-designed system that has greatly simplified this process since Drupal 8, expecially with its plugin-based architecture that allows contrib modules to fine-tune the process.
+[Drupal's Configuration API](https://www.drupal.org/docs/drupal-apis/configuration-api) is a very well-designed system that has greatly simplified this process since Drupal 8, especially with its plugin-based architecture that allows contrib modules to fine-tune the process.

 For us, the [Config Ignore contrib module](https://www.drupal.org/project/config_ignore) is invaluable because business users typically require control over _some aspects_ the site's configuration, typically when it comes to end-user-facing settings like labels and titles.
 By using Config Ignore's excellent support for wildcards, individual subkeys and exclusion operator, we have a powerful toolset to give business users what they need.

 ## Overriding `config_ignore.settings` in `settings.php`
 During development, it's common to want to override the official configuration with different settings.
 The usual approach is to use the `settings.local.php` file with a hard-coded `$config` entry - in our case `$config['config_ignore.settings']`.
 However, I quickly discovered that these overridden settings don't get picked up by Config Ignore!
 Here we go, a new debugging dive 🤿...
 It turns out that [the default Drupal config factory is only consulted if the `config_ignore.settings` entry is NOT present in the sync folder](https://git.drupalcode.org/project/config_ignore/-/blob/149db17d375e78ec79245d08a71a062953dbc8c3/src/EventSubscriber/ConfigIgnoreEventSubscriber.php#L141-155).
-I am pretty sure this is the opposite to the usual expectation, and I may submit an issue to discuss that.
+I am pretty sure this is the opposite of the usual expectation, and I may submit an issue to discuss that.
 In the meantime, here's a small workaround that will pick up your overridden settings:

 ```php
 // my_custom_module.module